alicelinh/fruit-classification/README.md

 ## Convolutional Neural Networks Models
 This project applies transfer learning using several popular CNN architectures pre-trained on ImageNet:
-- EfficientNetB0: Scalable and efficient model with a strong accuracy-to-size ratio
 - MobileNetV2: Lightweight architecture optimized for speed and mobile deployment
 - ResNet50: Deep residual network capable of learning complex hierarchical features
 - VGG16: Simple and uniform structure, widely used for benchmarking